AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 - Normalization of lightmap resolution is now based on the UV space area.
 - UV seam fixup now automatically runs as a post-processing effect when you bake lightmaps.
 - Improved interaction with a lightmapped level, such as material management and object manipulations, without losing the lightmap.
 - The Stingray lightmap baker interface now reflects more meaningful baker settings.
-See ~{ About baking with the Stingray baker }~ for the updated options.
+See ~{ Baking with the Stingray baker }~ for the updated options.

 ### VR Improvements